Hygiene & Safety Metrics in Commercial Automatic Soap Dispensers

 Addresses the weighted average lead content of wetted surfaces in products used in potable-water systems.

-While soap dispensers themselves may not always fall under these standards, using similar expectations for material safety and corrosion resistance supports better alignment with the plumbing system overall.
+Though soap dispensers themselves may or may not qualify under these criteria, basing similar criteria for safety with materials used, for corrosion resistance, will lead to more alignment with the plumbing system at large.

 Electrical and Power Safety